October 7, 2013

 Try This Body Acceptance Exercise to Improve Your Body Image

-I love this take on a traditional body acceptance exercise that Dr. Christiane Northrup shared with Jean Fain, author of The Self-Compassion Diet: A Step-by-Step Program to Lose Weight with Loving-Kindness in a recent interview.
+I love this take on a traditional body acceptance exercise that Dr. Christiane Northrup shared with Jean Fain, author of The Self Compassion Diet in a recent interview.
 She suggests doing body image mirror work in candlelight.

 The great thing about using candlelight rather than traditional light is that it creates a luminescent glow and softens your skin.
 Candlelight also feels more intimate and re-connecting with your body is a very intimate and vulnerable experience.